 To qualify entrants must:

-- Submit one unpublished 700-word review
+- Submit one unpublished 500-word review of an art exhibition

 - Not previously have published more than three pieces of writing on art